AndresMpa/deep-learning/labs/task/laboratory_3/README.md

 # Project usage

+## What is this?

+You're seeing a computer vision test field, under the presented architecture, you can easily try some architecture such as VGGx16 VGGx19 and AlexNet

 ### Available dataset

 Data sets can be defined inside the .env file in the $DATASET$ variable, available dataset